The meaning of Nordkapp – The North Cape of Norway

 How to Visit Nordkapp for free?

-Parking fees (as of 2020) were collected manually at the entrance of the huge parking lot.
-The booths are manned only during the opening hours of the visitor centre, so between 10 am and 1 am (in summer) and very limited hours in winter (10 am to 2 pm).
+Parking fees (as of 2020) were collected manually at the entrance of the enormous parking lot.
+The booths are staffed only during the opening hours of the visitor center, so between 10 am and 1 am (in summer) and minimal hours in winter (10 am to 2 pm).
 If you arrive outside of this time, you don’t need to pay the parking fee.

-Note: In winter, it is pitch dark there, so consider it wisely if you want to go there when the Visitor Center is closed.
+Note: It is pitch dark there in winter, so consider it wisely if you want to go there when the Visitor Center is closed.

 How Long Time to Spend on Nordkapp?

-If you consider the whole island, 2-3 days are ideal, so you can explore other locations, go hiking, or take part in organized tours.
+If you consider the whole island, 2-3 days are ideal, so you can explore other locations, go hiking, or participate in organized tours.